 Compliance with data protection legislation is the responsibility of everybody who processes personal information in the PFCC.
-As such, all staff are required to familiarise themselves and comply with this policy, for example by ensuring that the records they keep are up to date and accurate; that any personal data they hold, whether in electronic or paper format, and the devices on which they are stored (e.g.

-laptops, mobile telephones) are kept securely, and that personal data is not disclosed deliberately or accidentally, either orally or in writing, to any unauthorised third party.
+As such, all staff are required to familiarise themselves and comply with this policy, for example by ensuring that the records they keep are up to date and accurate; that any personal data they hold, whether in electronic or paper format, and the devices on which they are stored e.g.' laptops, mobile telephones and all technical devices) are kept securely, and that personal data is not disclosed deliberately or accidentally, either orally or in writing, to any unauthorised third party.

-All PFCC staff must also notify the Data Protection Officer of any filing system or computer database in their use that contains (or will contain) personal data (e.g., name and address) in order to ensure its inclusion on the PFCC's data asset register.
+All PFCC staff must also notify the Data Protection Officer of any filing system or computer database in their use that contains (or will contain) personal data (e.g., name and address) in order to ensure its inclusion on the PFCC's data asset register and to ensure all software updates are conducted where applicable.